olliw42/mLRS-docu/docs/MATEKSYS.md

 They are available for the 2.4 GHz band and the 868/915 MHz band.

-Note: The MatekSys mLRS gear in the 868/915 MHz band use the newer SX126x chipset, and are incompatible with all SX127x hardware (Frsky R9 and ELRS).
+Note: The MatekSys mLRS gear in the 868/915 MHz band use the newer SX126x chipset, and are incompatible with SX127x hardware (Frsky R9 system and ELRS 900 MHz gear).

 - [Product Page](https://www.mateksys.com/?page_id=12174)